celinaczy/JET-API-Interface/README.md

 <br><br>
 It was not requested explicitly, but I thought it only would make sense to build an interface through which the user could input a postal code and then be presented with the results.
 I used WTF Forms for this part which meant I needed to include a `SECRET_KEY`.
-I decided to hard-code not to complicate the setup process and because I assumed this  application is intended solely for local development and there's no sensitive data involved.
+I decided to hard-code it in order not to complicate the setup process and because I assumed this  application is intended solely for local development and there's no sensitive data involved.
 ### Assumptions about Input Validation for Postal Codes
 - The postal code must be between 5 and 8 characters in length.